Qsen02/Version-control-with-Git/exercises/01-Towns/README.md

 # Exercise for students in the teamwork course at SoftUni-Svetlina @Software Engineering cource

 # Roles
-  Borislav takes the role “Editor” and “Shuffler”.
+  Aleks takes the role “Editor”
+  Qsen takes the role  "Shuffler"
-  Qsen takes the role “Styler”.
+  Borislav takes the role “Styler”.